Mykolaiv: Air

-Mykolaiv Airport (IATA code NLV), one of the largest and most technically well equipped airports in the South of Ukraine, serves the city.
+Mykolaiv Airport (IATA code NLV) is one of the largest and most technically well equipped airports in the South of Ukraine, which serves the city.
 The airport, located northwest of Mykolaiv, is mainly used for air freight and only has limited passenger service.
 Russian airline UTAir Aviation offers flights from Mykolaiv to Moscow (Vnukovo – VKO airport).
 In addition, there are one-hour passenger flights from Odesa (the nearest major airport) to Mykolaiv.
 Almost all airline passenger service in the South West of Ukraine (where Mykolaiv is located) is through Odesa International Airport: to reach Mykolaiv by airplane, tourists generally reach Odesa by plane, and then take a bus, taxi or train, for approximately 2 hours, to Mykolaiv.
 Odesa, the largest city in South West Ukraine, is 132 km from Mykolaiv.

-Kulbakyno airport, also known as Nikolaev, is a Class I military air base located just to the southeast of the city center, in Kulbakyno.
+Kulbakyno airport, also known as Mykolaiv, is a Class I military air base located just to the southeast of the city center, in Kulbakyno.
 It primarily supports wings of Sukhoi Su-24, Sukhoi Su-25, Sukhoi Su-27, and Mikoyan MiG-29.